Three contractors were bidding to fix a broken fence at the White House in Washington D.C.

-The first contractor is from Bangladesh, the second contractor is from China, and the third contractor is from India.
+The first contractor was from Bangladesh, the second contractor was from China and the third contractor was from India.

-They all go with a White House officer to examine the fence.
+They all went with a White House officer to examine the fence.

-The Bangladesh contractor takes out a tape measure and does some measuring, then works out some figures with a pencil.
+The Bangladesh contractor took out a tape measure and did some measuring, then worked out some figures with a pencil.

-The Indian contractor doesn’t measure or figure, but leans over to the White House official and whispers, “$2,700”.
+The Indian contractor didn’t measure or figure, but leaned over to the White House official and whispered, “$27,000”.

-The official, outraged says, “You didn’t even measure like the other guys!
+The official, who was outraged said, “You didn’t even measure like the other guys!
 How did you come up with such a high figure?”

 And that, my friends, is how the U.S. Government operates.

 Image used under a Collective Commons License from: https://www.goodfreephotos.com/united-states/washington-dc/white-house-far-view-washington-dc.jpg.php